MD Private Investigators

 Sherlock Holmes, Magnum PI, The Rockford Files, and a host of other programming throughout the years have created an aura of mystery and intrigue around the field of private investigations.
 Certainly, there is an inherent degree of excitement in the profession of a private investigator.
 However, it simply isn’t a life of continual thrills, secrecy, and espionage.
 There are such things as mundane cases, tedious surveillance details, and investigative assignments that feel like plain old work.
 As licensed MD private investigators who have been in the field for well over two decades, we have to admit that it has been a rare occasion that we have felt like Thomas Magnum.
 No amount of chest hair shown off under our aloha shirt could change that.
 For us, the private investigations industry is our work.
 Our profession.
 Our bread and butter.
 For those on the outside looking in however- those who have grown up watching crafty detectives and secret agents- the field of private investigations is certainly seen differently.

-It’s been a rare occasion that we have felt like Thomas Magnum.
+It’s been a rare occasion that we’ve felt like Thomas Magnum.

 The prevailing misconception, regarding the work of MD private investigators, has been rather entertaining, to say the least.
 From comical conversations to unrealistic expectations, to downright illegal requests, we’ve heard it all and frequently have to shatter preconceived notions about the work we perform.